erxes/erxes/docs/docs/icons/icons.md

 import { IconsComponent } from "./icons.js"

 ## Icons

 <p>Icons are an amazing tool for building layouts, webs and apps that are quicker to interact with.
 It allows us to use a little less text than we normally would needed and helps people to navigate through our designs quicker.
 Erxes-icon is a set of open-source neutral-style system symbols elaborately crafted for designers and developers.
 Search and choose icon for your purpose.
-Click to copy icon name.
-Refer <a href="http://localhost:4300/icons/IconComponent">Icon Component</a> to see how to customize icon with erxes-ui's "Icon" component.</p>
+Click to copy icon name. </p>

 <IconsComponent icons={[
 "add",